busybeaver/nomad-snap/README.md

 - A [Caddy](https://caddyserver.com/) server bundling multiple plugins and the possibility to run against port 80 and 443 as non-root user
 - A minimal act runner environment with Python 3 installed

+## Scripts

+Some scripts that automate frequently conducted tasks.

 ## Setup

 On macOS run the following command to install just: